NeuroTechX/ntx_slack_archive/_montreal.md

  >It will take me 2 weeks to adapt my schedule, but I should be able to show up November 16th.
 Shall we begin the Deep Learning Project? yannick

+11/1/2017 9:10 PM

+ **fortin.pasc** :

+ >yes, Yannick pointed me here.
+My schedule is a bit all over the place but I am hoping to join the meet ups every now and then.